 Touring Chile’s Wine Districts Near Santiago

 Despite all the positives, a decade ago there were very few world-class luxury hotels in Chile.
-Thankfully the situation has improved dramatically in the last few years, with Explora hotels on the mainland and Easter Island, notable debuts like Cliffs Preserve in Patagonia, boutique Aubrey Hotel in Santiago, and many terrific lodges in the Atacama region to choose from.
-We're continuing to add any notable new luxury additions to the Chile lodging scene and will continue to add feature stories on luxury Chile travel tours.
+Thankfully the situation has improved dramatically in the last few years, with Explora hotels on the mainland and Easter Island, notable debuts like Cliffs Preserve in Patagonia, several upscale boutique hotels in Santiago, and many terrific lodges in the Atacama region to choose from.
+We're continuing to add any notable new luxury additions to the lodging scene and will continue to add feature stories on luxury Chile travel tours.